 Proof of Concept

-The following proof of concept will cause an alert box with the message “XSS” to be shown when logged in WordPress as an Administrator.
+The following proof of concept will cause any available cookies to be shown in alert box when logged in WordPress as an Administrator.
 Major web browsers other than Firefox provide XSS filtering, so this proof of concept will not work in those web browsers.

 Make sure to replace “[path to WordPress]” with the location of WordPress.